clairey-zx81/json-model/SPEC.md

 Any other all-capital ASCII character (and digit) definition names must be rejected as they are reserved for possible future predefs (eg URN, Luhn, ISBN, ISSN, EAN, DOI…).

-### Regular Expression Models

-Regular expression are specified in string with the `/` sentinel: `"/regex/options"` are the strings which match the _regex_ under the provided _options_.
-For instance, `"/^susie$/i"` matches ignore-case _Susie_ strings.

-- Regular expressions should be restricted to efficient regex such as `re2`.
-  However, depending on the availibility of such regular expression engine on the target environment, other variant may be used which should support at least the re2 subset.

-- Model regular expressions are extended with option `X` (capital letter x) to allow references to string models with the following syntax: `($name:regex)`, where the regular expression after the `:` must match the named string model. `($name)` is a shortcut for `($name:.\*).

 ## Array and Tuple Models